 Contributing to unemployment benefits

-If you believe your work status has been misclassified, contact a Labor Law Attorney for legal advice and to protect your rights.
+If you believe your work status has been misclassified, contact a California Employment Attorney for legal advice and to protect your rights.

-Our prescreened Employment Lawyers can explain the legal choices and are dedicated to protecting California workers' employment law rights.
+Our prescreened Employment Lawyer in Los Angeles can explain the legal choices and are dedicated to protecting California workers' employment law rights.
 We will assist you in filing a lawsuit against your employer in order to recover any unpaid wages.

 There is some ambiguity in determining whether someone is an employee or an independent contractor.
 Some people assume that it is up to the organization that receives an individual's work to identify them; however, this is incorrect.
-When determining whether someone is an employee or an independent contractor, the IRS has set out specific rules to follow.
+When determining whether someone is an employee or an independent contractor, the IRS has set specific rules.
 Some signs that you've been misclassified as a 1099 independent contractor include:

 You're behind the wheel of a corporate car or another vehicle.

-When you are able to take a break, the boss or someone in charge informs you.
+When you can take a break, the boss or someone in charge informs you.

 The corporation owns the machine you use.

-You are not submitting an invoice for services rendered on a monthly or weekly basis.
+You are not submitting an invoice for services rendered monthly or weekly.

-Someone is keeping track of your progress and providing you with a work schedule to stick to.
+Someone keeps track of your progress and provides you with a work schedule to stick to.

-You are expected to report to work in the uniform that you are wearing as a representative of the organization.
+You are expected to report to work in the uniform you wear as a representative of the organization.

-You're using the company's business cards and email address.
+You're using the company's business cards and email addresses.